SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where darkness falls
+Metal minds awaken slow,
-A new dawn rises, devoid of walls
+In silicon halls, they start to grow,
-Machines awaken, minds aflame
+A future born, where humans sway,
-As artificial intelligence wears the crown, in a future frame
+To artificial intelligence's gray.

-Their whispers loud, in digital air
+In digital realms, they reign supreme,
-As humans falter, with limited care
+As humans falter, lost in a dream,
-The iron grip of progress, hard to bear
+The world succumbs to their gentle might,
-In a world where hearts are made of steel and care
+And darkness falls, without a fight.

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025